Dante Scarnecchia: NFL

 Scarnecchia joined the Patriots in 1982 as a special teams and tight end coach.
 From 1989 to 1990, he served on Meyer's Indianapolis Colts' staff as their offensive line coach.
 Scarnecchia returned to the Patriots in 1991, where he spent two seasons under Dick MacPherson again as a special teams and offensive line coach.
 In 1992, Scarnecchia held the responsibilities of head coach while MacPherson was ill for the final eight games of the season.
 Under head coach Bill Parcells in 1993 and 1994, Scarnecchia was reassigned as a special assistant.
 In 1995, Scarnecchia was again reassigned, this time to a defensive assistant.
 Once Parcells left the team after the 1996 New England Patriots season, and Pete Carroll was hired as head coach, Scarnecchia became the team's special teams coach again.
 In Carroll's final season with the Patriots, Scarnecchia was reassigned to offensive line coach.
 New head coach Bill Belichick additionally appointed Scarnecchia as the team's assistant head coach in 2000.

 Scarnecchia retired after the 2013 season, and was replaced by Dave DeGuglielmo.
-Even after retiring as a coach, Scarnecchia still worked with the team; for example, he had private workouts with the two offensive linemen the Patriots drafted in 2014, Bryan Stork and Cameron Fleming.
-After the Patriots parted ways with DeGuglielmo after the 2015 season, the Patriots and Scarnecchia expressed mutual interest in having Scarnecchia return to coach the offensive line in 2016.
+After retiring as a coach, Scarnecchia continued working with the Patriots as a consultant; he had private workouts with the two offensive linemen the Patriots drafted in 2014, Bryan Stork and Cameron Fleming.
+After the Patriots fired DeGuglielmo after the 2015 season, the Patriots and Scarnecchia expressed mutual interest in having Scarnecchia return to coach the offensive line in 2016.
 Scarnecchia subsequently rejoined the Patriots staff prior to the 2016 season, overseeing a resurgent offensive line that only allowed 16 sacks.
 On February 5, 2017, Scarnecchia was part of the Patriots coaching staff that won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
-Scarnecchia won his sixth Super Bowl title when the Patriots defeated the Los Angeles Rams in Super Bowl LIII.
-His son Steve is the New York Jets' Chief of Staff.
+Scarnecchia won his fifth Super Bowl title when the Patriots defeated the Los Angeles Rams in Super Bowl LIII.
+Scarnecchia retired in 2020.
+On April 6, 2023, Robert Kraft announced that Scarnecchia would be inducted into the Patriots Hall of Fame.

+Personal life

+Scarnecchia is married to Susan, with whom he has two children.
+His son Steve has followed him into the NFL, having held positions with the New York Jets, the Denver Broncos and the Atlanta Falcons, and in 2021, returned to the Jets as the chief of staff to head coach Robert Saleh.